vangberg/librevox/README.md

 `session_initiated` is called.
 This is where you set up your dialplan:

     def session_initiated
-      answer
+      answer do
-      set "some_var", "some value"
+        set "some_var", "some value" do
-      playback "path/to/file"
+          playback "path/to/file" do
             hangup
+          end
+        end
+      end
     end

 All channel variables are available as a hash named `session`.